Availity/gatsby-theme-availity/packages/site/source/quick-start.md

 ## Steps

-Follow the below steps for kickstarting your add.
+Follow the below steps for kickstarting your app.

 ### Create Folder Structure